 You were told to think outside the box, but nobody handed you the tools

-Creative thinking techniques sound like something reserved for designers and artists.
-But a 2020 study by Ritter, Gu, Crijns, and Biekens in PLOS ONE tracked students through a year-long creativity training program and found that structured exercises significantly improved ideation skills and cognitive flexibility [1].
-Originality scores didn’t change – which is actually the insight that matters.
+Creative thinking techniques are not reserved for designers and artists.
+Product managers, team leads, engineers, and knowledge workers in constrained fields use them to solve problems that conventional thinking cannot crack.
+A 2020 study by Ritter, Gu, Crijns, and Biekens in PLOS ONE tracked students through a year-long creativity training program and found that structured exercises significantly improved ideation skills and cognitive flexibility [1].
+Originality scores didn’t change, which is actually the insight that matters.

 The distinction between ideation fluency and originality means creative thinking isn’t about waiting for genius to strike.
 It’s about building specific cognitive muscles through focused, repeated practice.

-Creative thinking techniques are structured exercises and methods designed to push cognition beyond habitual patterns, enabling the generation of novel ideas, unexpected connections, and unconventional solutions to problems.
-Unlike general brainstorming, creative thinking techniques target specific cognitive abilities such as divergent thinking, analogical reasoning (borrowing solutions from one domain and applying them to another), and assumption reversal.
+Creative thinking techniques are structured exercises that push cognition beyond habitual patterns to generate novel ideas and unconventional solutions.
+They target specific cognitive abilities: divergent thinking, analogical reasoning, and assumption reversal.

 What you will learn